Syntomification and crystalline local systems: Introduction

 Restriction to the substack $\O_K^{\Prism}$ induces an equivalence

 The functor $\T_\et$ factors through this restriction, and so the equivalence is compatible with the result of Bhatt-Scholze (and hence also with \cite{KisinCris}).
-In \cite{Fgauge}, it is speculated that this result generalizes past a point in Remark 6.6.1, which is the first main result.
+In \cite{Fgauge}, it is speculated that this result generalizes past a point in Remark 6.6.1.
+This is the first main result.
+In what follows, as in the notation section we assume $\X$ is smooth and quasicompact.